amwal-pay/AnwalPaySDKReactNative/README.md

 - `secureHash`: Your secure hash for authentication
 - `customerId`: (Optional) The customer's ID
 - `sessionToken`: (Optional) Your session token
+- `transactionId`: (Optional) Unique transaction identifier - auto-generated if not provided
 - `onCustomerId`: (Optional) Callback function for customer ID updates
 - `onResponse`: (Optional) Callback function for payment response